Kaltura Live Room for Teaching

 For more information, check the Leiden University Library's manual and trouble-shooting page on Kaltura Live Room.
 You can check the current operation status of Kaltura Live Room at https://kalturavirtualstatus.k...
 You can find a direct link to the LU Kaltura Video Portal here.

-Kaltura Live Room is an online tool that allows you to give interactive lectures with up to 99 participants.
+Kaltura Live Room is an online tool that allows you to give interactive lectures and seminars.
 It is an environment where you can show and lecture your powerpoint, show a video, have a quiz or have students discuss in groups.

 The use of the tool is not suitable for:

-Setting up a Live Room with 40-99 participants
+Setting up a Live Room with more than 25 participants

 Advice on conducting an interactive lecture

 Manage expectations: for example, indicate that you are going to explain a topic first and that there will be time for questions afterwards.
 In the meantime, students can ask questions in the chat or raise their hands.